andrazgun/MQA-Project-Software-Testing-course/README.md

-Software manual tester course @Informal School for IT
+Software manual tester course @Informal School for IT (Jun-Jul 2022)

 Manual and automated testing for e-commerce website https://www.fashiondays.ro/